 “Stage your city” is about merging the trends of digitisation and participatory theatre and a play with augmented reality.
-The project unites three partner theaters who work with audiences to explore the their city interactively.
+The project unites three partner theatres who work with audiences to explore their city interactively.

 The participatory approach brings theatre directly into the community, while the app that is being developed for it also can be used as a practical introduction, or city guide, for new arrivals.

 The partners are working together with artist Bruno Cohen, founder of the Urban User Lab (the “UULab”), an experimental space based in Nancy, as well as Bernd Linternammn, Jan Gerigk and Chris Ziegler of the Zentrum für Kunst und Medientechnologie (ZKM) in Karlsruhe.

 Check out the project’s first OpenLab, held in Nancy on 15-16 November 2016.